iatharva/Python_Programs/README.md

-# Python_Programs
+# Python Programs

-Pratical programs which are developed in python
+This repositry contains the programs which are done for the practical purpose while doing MCA